alghaibb/DeadTrail/Content/UltraDynamicSky/Blueprints/README.txt

       - You can also apply a climate preset, and it will work the same as applying one to UDS, changing the probability maps and the WOV's temperature ranges.

       By default, UDW will test against the Weather Override Volumes using the current player pawn location at runtime (and the editor camera location in the editor viewport).
-You can adjust this behavior from the advanced dropdown of UDW's Basic Controls.
+You can adjust this behavior from UDW's Basic Controls.
 The Control Point Source Location is what determines this.

       The Weather Override Volumes will, by default, draw their material state into a render target sampled by the weather material functions, so that for example a snowy region can appear snowy from outside, and from inside you can see the lack of snow coverage outside the region.
 This behavior can be disabled or adjusted on UDW, from the Weather Override Volumes category there.